 - A bunch are from Island Beach State Park, just south of Seaside Park, New Jersey (April 2016).

 - A series of autumn shots were taken at High Point State Park in Sussex County, New Jersey (October 2014).
 The town visible from the mountaintop in one shot is Port Jervis, New York.
-The springtime shots were taken by George Abaunza and Xiomara Hernandez.
+The springtime shots of High Point were taken by George Abaunza and Xiomara Hernandez.
 A few shots were taken by Isaiah Craig.
 (2009, 2010)

 - Pauline O’Connor and I took a few winter shots at Stokes State Forest in Sussex County, New Jersey near Branchville (December 2015).